aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/animation-multi-frame-images/create-multi-frame-tiff-images-aspose-imaging-dotnet/_index.md

 **What You'll Learn:**
 - How to set up Aspose.Imaging for .NET
-- Configuring `TiffOptions` for black‑and‑white images using CCITT Fax Group 3 compression
+- Configuring `TiffOptions` for black‑and-white images using CCITT Fax Group 3 compression
 - Loading and resizing JPEG files from a directory
 - Adding frames to a TIFF image
 - Saving multi‑frame TIFF images